BioinfoNet/OpenScienceKE/glossary.md

 - Tags used to identify characteristics of an **issue** for sorting and triage.
 A label can describe the priority-level of an issue, an issue type (e.g. bug, feature, question, etc.), or any other type of characteristic you'd like (e.g. "low-hanging fruit", "fun", "if time", "good first bug").
 An issue can have as many labels as you want.

 #####Markdown
-- a simple syntax that lets you format (bold, italics, checkboxes, lists, etc.) your text in GitHub.
+- a simple syntax (like HTML but easier) that lets you format (bold, italics, checkboxes, lists, etc.) your text in GitHub.
 You can use this syntax in text files (.md), **commit** messages, **issues**, and more.
 See [this guide] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a quick rundown on Markdown.

 #####Master
 -